+7.0.
 Preventing Harassment and Violence

 7.1.
-It is our mutual responsibility to ensure that we create and maintain a harassment and violence-free workplace and address violence and/or the threat of violence from all possible sources (including taxpayers, clients, employers, supervisors, employees, strangers, and domestic/intimate partners).
+It is the Township's mutual responsibility to ensure that a harassment- and violence-free workplace is maintained and violence and/or the threat of violence is addressed from all possible sources (including taxpayers, clients, employers, supervisors, employees, strangers, and domestic/intimate partners).

+8.0.
 Township of Zorra's Commitment

 8.1.
-Township of Zorra will do its part by not tolerating or condoning discrimination, harassment, or violence in the workplace.
+The Township of Zorra will do its part by not tolerating or condoning discrimination, harassment, or violence in the workplace.
 This includes making everyone in our organization aware of what behaviour is and is not appropriate, assessing the risk of workplace violence, investigating complaints and imposing suitable corrective measures.